williampepple1/ShopifyChallenge/README.md

 # Getting Started with Create React App
+This React App was created for the Shopify Front-End Challenge for 2021.
+Check out the final app [HERE](https://shopify-challenge-git-master.williampepple1.vercel.app//)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts